dabapps/crab/README.md

 The port that the router binds to can be changed by setting the `CRAB_ROUTER_PORT` env var.
 If this is not set, the router will first try to bind to port `80`, and then fall back to `8080` if it fails.
 This means that if you start the router with `sudo crab router`, you can then just use `http://mywebsite.localhost` in your browser - even better!

+The router is designed for local development only, so binds to `127.0.0.1` by default.
+You can set `CRAB_ROUTER_HOST` to customize this.

 ## How to install Crab

 Python doesn't have a great built-in way of installing command line tools.
 There are a few options.